tlswg/snip/draft-ietf-tls-snip.md

 ## Validation

+A client detects a likely downgrade attack if:

-If a client has discovered server endpoints for a preferred protocol that point to the same logical server, receiving an incompatible_protocols extension that includes that protocol is a strong indication of a potential downgrade attack.
+* the client has discovered server endpoints for a preferred protocol that point to a logical server,

+* an attempt to connect using the preferred protocol is unsuccessful,

+* an attempt to connect to the same logical server using a protocol that is incompatible with the preferred protocol is successful, and

+* an incompatible_protocols extension that lists the preferred protocol is received on the successful connection attempt.

 In response to detecting a potential downgrade attack, a client might abandon the current connection attempt and report an error.

-A client might support an incompatible protocol, but chooses not to attempt its use under normal conditions might choose not to fail if it learns that the protocol is supported by the server.
-This client might instead make a connection attempt or initiate discovery for that protocol when it learns that it is available.
+These steps can occur in a different order.
+For instance, a client might support an incompatible protocol, but choose not to attempt to make a connection with that protocol under normal conditions.
+That client might instead make a connection attempt or initiate discovery for that protocol when it learns that the preferred protocol is available by some means.
+Such a client then detects a downgrade attack when the connection attempt fails.

 ## QUIC Version Negotiation {#quic}